Proposals for 2023 Symposia and Minisymposia

 - Other recent citation of a published work for each speaker

-NOTE: The Program Committee does not permit the inclusion of chairs or speakers who have participated in [mini]symposia, Basic-Translational-Clinical Roundtables, or the Dual Perspectives sessions in the past two annual meetings (Neuroscience 2019 and 2021).
+Note that the Program Committee does not permit the inclusion of chairs or speakers who have participated in [mini]symposia, Basic-Translational-Clinical Roundtables, the Dual Perspectives, or Storytelling sessions in the past two annual meetings (Neuroscience 2021 or 2022).

 You are required to note the general theme classification into which the proposal fits best, as well as any potentially cross-cutting themes.
 The committee tries to ensure that all the themes are represented, if good proposals are available.

 Finally, scientific rigor is the structured and controlled application of the scientific method using the highest standards in the field, including considerations in experimental design, data analysis, and reproducibility.
 Annual meeting presenters will be expected to transparently report a study’s experimental design and analytical methods in their presentation.
 Presenters are asked to review and respond to a statement on scientific rigor for their annual meeting presentation.